中醫及針灸療法提高不孕症患者之成功率

 Patients receiving fresh donor and non-donor embryos were included in the study.
 Also, pre-implantation genetic screening testing or intracytoplasmic sperm injection cycle patients were included.
 The researchers note that “all biomedical diagnoses were included” to reduce selection bias.
 This included FSH issues related to diminished ovarian reserve, antral follicle count concerns and anti-Müllerian hormone concerns.
 Frozen embryo or embryos from frozen oocyte patients were excluded from the study.

-Rubin, Lee E. Hullender, Michael S. Opsahl, Klaus Wiemer, Scott D. Mist, and Aaron B. Caughey.
+Reference: Rubin, Lee E. Hullender, Michael S. Opsahl, Klaus Wiemer, Scott D. Mist, and Aaron B. Caughey.
 "Impact of whole systems traditional Chinese medicine on in vitro fertilization outcomes."
 Reproductive BioMedicine Online (2015).